 Check availability for your trip and quickly book online

 Listed below is a detailed explanation of what you are going to encounter on your trip.
-Do remember that between the highlights are miles of beautiful river scenery, places to swim and relax, as well as small mini-rapids that will keep things exciting!
+Do remember that between the highlights are miles of beautiful river scenery, places to swim and relax, as well as small mini-rapids that will keep things exciting! *In 2015, because of more mellow flows, all trips from Knights Ferry will take out at Horseshoe Park.
+The trip will still run from 3-5 hours in length, but is closer to 5.5 miles in length.
+The flows downstream of Horseshoe Park are VERY slow.

 A) Knights Ferry - This is where your trip begins!
 Knights Ferry itself is an excellent place to explore before or after your trip.
 Among the town’s attractions are an old ice cream shop, a general store, a flour mill that is over 150 years old, and of course, the Knights Ferry covered bridge!